YouHaveTrouble/minecraft-optimization/README.md

 This list lets you set alternative time (in ticks) to despawn certain types of dropped items faster or slower than default.
 This option can be used instead of item clearing plugins along with `merge-radius` to improve performance.

 ##### use-faster-eigencraft-redstone
 When enabled, the redstone system is replaced by a faster and alternative version that reduces redundant block updates, lowering the amount of work your server has to do.
+Enabling this can significantly improve performance without introducing gameplay inconsistencies.
+Enabling this will even fix some redstone inconsistencies from craftbukkit.

 ##### disable-move-event
 `InventoryMoveItemEvent` doesn't fire unless there is a plugin actively listening to that event.
 This means that you only should set this to true if you have such plugin(s) and don't care about them not being able to act on this event. **Do not set to true if you want to use plugins that listen to this event, e.g. protection plugins!**

 ##### mob-spawner-tick-rate
 This option lets you configure how often spawners should be ticked.
-Higher values mean less lag if you have a lot of spawners, but mobs will spawn less often if you increase this.
+Higher values mean less lag if you have a lot of spawners, although if set too high (relative to your spawners delay) mob spawn rates will decrease.

 ##### optimize-explosions
 Setting this to `true` replaces the vanilla explosion algorithm with a faster one, at a cost of slight inaccuracy when calculating explosion damage.
 This is usually not noticeable.